Exploring Context Package in Go: A Comprehensive Guide

 The Go official recommendation is to use Context as the first parameter of functions.
 If we want to control the cancellation actions of all coroutines, almost all functions should have a Context parameter, and context will spread like a virus everywhere.

-actually create a series of linked list nodes.
+Additionally, functions like WithCancel actually create a series of linked list nodes.
 We know that operations on linked lists usually have O(n) complexity, and the more child nodes there are, the lower the efficiency will be.

-overuse.
+So, what problem does the context package solve?
+The answer is: cancelation.
+It helps us better manage parallel control and better manage goroutine overuse.
 Although it is not perfect, it does solve the problem in a simple way.

 More Series Articles about You Should Know In Golang: